Field of Mars Environmental Education Centre

 Where do laughing kookaburras live?

 Laughing kookaburras are native to eastern Australia.
-They are most commonly found in eucalypt forests within their range as they require these forests with their large trees and shrubs to find their food, to roost and to nest.
+They are most commonly found in eucalypt forests within their range as they require these forests with their tall trees, shrubs and ground cover layer to find their food, to roost and to nest.

 What do laughing kookaburras eat?